Planar Point Sets Determine Many Pairwise Crossing Segments: Introduction

-To get around this barrier, we apply a divide-and-conquer approach.
-We first use a decomposition machinery from computational geometry \cite{M} in order to obtain a pair of sets $A$ and $B$ whose size is close to $n$, which satisfies the following property: The points of $A$ are separated from the points of $B$ by a line, and all points of $B$ see the points in $A$ in the same {\it approximate} order (and vice versa).
-This order is described by a poset with $o\left(|A|^2\right)$ incomparable pairs.
-As a result, we are able to subdivide most points in $A$ (resp., $B$) into smaller subfamilies $\{A_i\}_{i=1}^k$ (resp., $\{B_i\}_{i=1}^k$) so that any pair of vertices of $\bigcup_{i=1}^k A_i$ that are incomparable lie in the same set $A_i$, and a symmetric property holds for $\bigcup_{i=1}^k B_i$.
-It is easy to check that this decomposition is regular in the sense that for any four distinct sets $A_{a},A_{a'}, B_b$ and $B_{b'}$, the property that the edge $xy$ in the sub-instance $A_a\times B_b$ crosses the edge $zw\in A_{a'}\times B_{b'}$ is invariant to the choice of the representatives $x,y,z,w$.
-Finally, we use the dual of Dilworth's Theorem \cite{Dilworth} to obtain a large family of pairwise crossing such ``super-edges'' $A_a\times B_b$ while also maintaining the ``almost avoiding'' property of these pairs.
+Armed with our weaker variant of avoidance, we further partition most points in $A$ (resp., $B$) into smaller subfamilies $\{C_i\}_{i=1}^k$ (resp., $\{D_i\}_{i=1}^k$) so that any two vertices of $\bigcup_{i=1}^k C_i$ that are incomparable under $(A,<_B)$ lie in the same set $C_i$, and a symmetric property holds for $\bigcup_{i=1}^k D_i$.
+It is easy to check that for any four distinct sets $C_{i},C_{j}, D_{i'}$ and $D_{j'}$, the property that an edge $xy\in C_i\times D_{i'}$ crosses another edge $zw\in C_{j}\times D_{j'}$ is independent of the choice of representatives $x,y,z,w$.
+Finally, we use Mirsky's theorem (the dual of Dilworth's Theorem \cite{Dilworth}) to obtain a large family of pairwise crossing such ``super-edges'' $C_i\times D_{i'}$ while also maintaining the ``nearly avoiding'' property of these pairs.
+(See Figure \ref{Fig:SuperEdges}.)

-The rest of the paper is organized as follows.
-In Section~\ref{lemmas}, we prove three preliminary lemmas that are important for our analysis.
+{\bf Paper organization.} The rest of the paper is organized as follows.
+In Section~\ref{lemmas}, we collect the essential facts needed for the proof of Theorem \ref{Thm:Main}.
+Specifically, in Subsection \ref{Posets} we establish two lemmas concerning partially ordered sets and their application to families of pairwise crossing segments.
+In Subsection \ref{Subsec:Zone}, we present a partition result (implicitly shown by Matou\v{s}ek \cite{M}) which will be instrumental in finding large point sets that satisfy our approximate version of avoidance.

 The proof of Theorem~\ref{Thm:Main} is given in Section~\ref{3rd}.
+We first obtain a pair of nearly avoiding sets $A,B\subset V$, each of cardinality $\Omega\left(n^{1-o(1)}\right)$, and then we show that they induce a large family of pairwise crossing edges.

-Section \ref{Sec:Discuss} contains the concluding remarks along with a brief discussion of the constructive aspects of Theorem \ref{Thm:Main}.
-We also provide an analogue of Theorem \ref{Thm:Main} which yields many pairwise avoiding edges in dense geometric graphs.
-Here two segments are said to be {\it avoiding} if (the closure of) neither of them is intersected by the supporting line of the other segment \cite{CrossingFamilies,Pinchasi,Va3}.
-(In particular, the segments must be disjoint.
-In much of the earlier literature, such pairs of segments are called ``parallel''.)
+Section \ref{Sec:Discuss} contains some remarks, including a brief discussion of the constructive aspects of Theorem \ref{Thm:Main}.
+We also provide an analogue of Theorem \ref{Thm:Main} which yields many pairwise evading edges in dense geometric graphs.
+Here, two edges are said to be {\it evading} if the supporting line of neither of them intersects the closure of the other \cite{CrossingFamilies,Pinchasi,Va3}.
+In particular, evading edges must be disjoint.